Quicr/libquicr/docs/moq-implementation.md

     SA-->WS
 ```

+### Threading Model

+### Threads Created
+Three threads are used by libquicr.

+1. Libqucir creates a thread for the transport, which is the Picoquic event loop thread.
+2. The transport creates a thread for notifications of received data or connection level events.
+   Libquicr uses this thread to process data received from the transport.
+All processed data is
+   handled in this thread.
+3. Transport creates a Tick service thread that is used by all time queues and metrics.
+Tick
+   service is a fast chrono tick counter.

+> [!NOTE]
+> Write data is performed in the caller/application thread.

+The API methods and callbacks are thread safe.

-### MOQ Track Delegate
+### MOQ Track Handler

-Publish and subscribe use the same delegate interface and base implementation.
-The track delegate can be subscribe only,
-publish only, or both publish and subscribe.
-The caller creates the delegate and ownes the lifecycle of it.
+Publish and subscribe handlers implement callbacks and related operational methods.
+The caller creates the handler
+for subscribe/publish track.
+The caller is the owner of the handler instantiation, which will be used by the
-The `MoQInstance` holds a reference to the delegate so that callbacks can be used concurrently/thread-safe.
+MoQClient or MoQServer.
+The MoQClient/MoQServer handler instance will have a shared reference to the track

-The track delegate is the primary handler for sending and receiving data to/from a track.
-Callbacks are implemented
+handler.
+The track handler is used for sending and receiving data to/from a track.
-in the delegate to notify the caller of various events.

-### MOQ Instance Delegate
+### MOQ Client/Server Delegate

-The caller implements and ownes the `MoQInstance` delegate.
-The instance delegate is passed to the `MoQInstance`
+The caller implements and owns the `MoQClientDelegate` and `MoQServerDelgate`.
+The delegate is passed to the `MoQImpl`
 constructor.
-The `MoQInstance` creates a thread-safe reference to the delegate.
+The `MoQImpl` creates a thread-safe reference to the delegate.
 Callbacks are implemented by
 the caller to be notified on various MOQT control flow events.
 Various control flow events include status of the
 instance, connection status, new connections, announces, subscribes, etc.

-### MOQ Instance
+### MOQ Client/Server Instance

-The `MoQInstance` is a QUIC connection instance, which is either a client or server.
-In client mode, it represents
-a single QUIC connection to a server.
-In serer mode, it represents a listening socket that accepts many QUIC connections.
+The `MoQClient` and `MoQServer` instance handlers represent a QUIC transport IP connection or server listening IP/PORT.

 ## Control Message Flows

 ### Create Publish Track Flow

-API call to `publishTrack(connection_id, track_delegate)` will establish a new publish track fullname.
+API call to `publishTrack(connection_id, track_handler)` will establish a new publish track fullname.
 If the track
 **namespace** is new and has not been processed before, a **MOQT announce** flow will be implemented.
 Below shows
 the flow.